-Plans for a national Police Dog memorial are part of a wider campaign to ensure police dogs receive greater respect and protection which is reflected in other countries around the globe.
-This memorial would be a UK first and some would say long over due, especially when looking to our US friends and European neighbours where monuments of this importance have been around for a long time.
+The National Police Dog Memorial is part of a wider campaign to ensure police dogs receive greater respect and protection which is reflected in other countries around the globe.
+This memorial is a UK first and some would say long over due, especially when looking to our US friends and European neighbours where monuments of this importance have been around for a long time.

 Victoria Stilwell comments on the importance of Police Dogs and our project.